Jammy2211/PyAutoLens/docs/index.rst

 Strong lensing provides astronomers with an invaluable tool to study a diverse range of topics, including the `structure of galaxies <https://academic.oup.com/mnras/article-abstract/489/2/2049/5550746>`_, `dark matter <https://academic.oup.com/mnras/article/442/3/2017/1048278>`_ and the `expansion of the Universe <https://academic.oup.com/mnras/article/468/3/2590/3055701>`_.

 The past decade has seen the discovery of many hundreds of new strong lenses, however the modeling of a strong lens is historically a time-intensive process that requires significant human intervention to perform, restricting the scope of any scientific analysis.
-In the next decade of order `one hundred thousand` strong lenses will be discovered by surveys such as Euclid, the Vera Rubin Observatory and Square Kilometer Array.
+In the next decade of order of `one hundred thousand` strong lenses will be discovered by surveys such as Euclid, the Vera Rubin Observatory and Square Kilometer Array.

-**PyAutoLens** is open source software aiming to automate the lens modeling process and make strong lensing accessible to the entire scientific community.

 How does PyAutoLens Work?
 =========================